MNeMoNiCuZ/flux-gguf-converter-gui/README.md

 1.  **Clone this project (`flux-gguf-converter-gui`):**
     ```bash
     git clone <repository-url>
+    cd flux-gguf-converter-gui
     ```

 2.  **Clone `llama.cpp`:**
-    It is crucial that you clone `llama.cpp` into the same parent directory, so the two project folders are side-by-side.
+    It is crucial that you clone `llama.cpp` into the `flux-gguf-converter-gui` directory.
     ```bash
     git clone https://github.com/ggerganov/llama.cpp.git
     ```